RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/DrawPlayerAnimation.md

 # DrawPlayerAnimation

 ## Description
-Draws the player at it's X and Y position, based on the loaded animation file and current `Player.Frame` and `Player.Animation` values.
+Draws the player's sprites from the animation file loaded prior via [LoadAnimation()](LoadAnimation.md), with flipping and rotation applied based on the current animation's rotate style.

+Unlike [DrawObjectAnimation()](DrawObjectAnimation.md), DrawPlayerAnimation() only draws the player if `Player.Visible` is `true`, and sets the position of the sprite based on the camera's target.

+!!! note
+    Player animations cannot use scale or ink effects.

 ## Parameters
 None.